 Thrive

 I’ll start with a small warning: the title is misleading.
 Thrive.
 Maximizing Well-Being in the Age of AI by Ravi Bapna and Anindya Ghose is not a wellness book.
-There are no lifestyle prescriptions here, no productivity and self-case rituals.
+There are no lifestyle prescriptions here, no productivity and self-care rituals.
 What the authors are really interested in is something more structural: how AI creates value…… Continue reading Thrive

 Nexus